RimoChan/match-you/README.en.md

 You've taken over a new project.
 However, the dependency files are a mess -- they're too old to install, or the versions used in the code are different from the avaliable libraries -- or there are no dependency files at all!

-You've been struggling with the dependencies for a long time, but you still have so many problems that prevents the project from working.
+You've been struggling with the dependencies for a long time, but you still have so many problems that prevent the project from working.

-So you asked the ex-owner, but he/she just showed you that "it worked well"!
+So you asked the ex-owner, but they just showed you that "it worked well"!

---So how do you do now?
+--So what do you do now?

 > A) Keep struggling with the dependencies by yourself.